192 Days on the Road

-Banter at ThE cheese-tasting table
+Banter at the cheese-tasting table

 There’s nothing quite like good food to bring people together.
 We join an English couple who had finished their cheeseboard long ago, but are happy to sit awhile and chat, soak up the sun, and the mountain views.
-Matt brings out three cheeses accompanied by complimenting condiments.
+Matt brings out three cheeses accompanied by complementing condiments.
 However, Matt isn’t one of these pretentious cheesemakers who gets offended if we don’t match our cheese with the correct condiment.
 He encourages us to try it however the hell we like!